NeVeSpl/TestMe/readme.md

+> **Right now this repository is lagging behind and does not get deserved love because I have enaged in improving [NetArchTest](https://github.com/BenMorris/NetArchTest) or even rewriting [Typewriter](https://github.com/frhagn/Typewriter)/[NTypewriter](https://github.com/NeVeSpl/NTypewriter) tools that I use here.**

-﻿# Sample Modular Monolith application without fluff and hype but with tests
+# Sample Modular Monolith application without fluff and hype but with tests

 Yet another sample .net core application.
 But this one aims to be a little bit different than the rest.
 Instead of focusing on showing some fancy libraries and patterns on non-realistic simplified examples, this one focus on delivering a fully working application with high quality.